simgrid/simgrid/docs/source/app_smpi.rst

 privatized the globals through static analysis of the source code.
 But our implementation was not robust enough to be used in production, so it was removed at some point.
-Currently, SMPI comes with two privatization mechanisms that you can @ref options_smpi_privatization "select at runtime".
-At the time of writing (v3.18), the dlopen approach is considered to be very fast (it's used by default) while the mmap approach is considered to be rather slow but very robust.
+Currently, SMPI comes with two privatization mechanisms that you can :ref:`select at runtime
+<options_smpi_privatization>`_.
+The dlopen approach is used by
+default as it is much faster and still very robust.
+The mmap approach is an older approach that proves to be slower.

-With the <b>mmap approach</b>, SMPI duplicates and dynamically switch the \c .data and \c .bss segments of the ELF process when switching the MPI ranks.
+With the **mmap approach**, SMPI duplicates and dynamically switch the ``.data`` and ``.bss`` segments of the ELF process when switching the MPI ranks.
 This allows each ranks to have its own copy of the global variables.
-No copy actually occures as this mechanism uses \c mmap for efficiency.
-This mechanism is considered to be very robust on all systems supporting \c mmap (Linux and most BSDs).
-Its performance is questionable since each context switch between MPI ranks induces several syscalls to change the \c mmap that redirects the \c .data and
-\c .bss segments to the copies of the new rank.
+No copy actually occures as this mechanism uses ``mmap()`` for efficiency.
+This mechanism is considered to be very robust on all systems supporting ``mmap()`` (Linux and most BSDs).
+Its performance is questionable since each context switch between MPI ranks induces several syscalls to change the ``mmap`` that redirects the ``.data`` and ``.bss`` segments to the copies of the new rank.
 The code will also be copied several times in memory, inducing a slight increase of memory occupation.

 Another limitation is that SMPI only accounts for global variables defined in the executable.
 If the processes use external global